RS-PYTHON/rs-testmeans/docs/add_mockups_data.md

 # 1. Add data into RS testmeans CADIP simulator

-To add data into CADIP simulator, follow these steps to populate the **config** folder for each station.
+To add data into the CADIP simulator, follow these steps to populate the **config** folder for each station.
 The required files for the CADIP simulator should be structured as follows:

 - "auth.json" - File containing the basic auth credentials.
 - "Catalogue/FileResponse.json" - File containing the JSON response with metadata for each file.